The disciplinary procedure is the formal procedure employers can use to manage:

 The disciplinary procedure should be used where informal methods have not worked or where the issue is so serious that it would be inappropriate to deal with it informally.

 Employers are required to follow a fair procedure.
 At a minimum this should follow the ACAS Code of Practice on Disciplinary and Grievance Procedures.
 Although there is no statutory requirement to follow the ACAS Code, an employment tribunal will consider whether this has been followed in a fair way.

 It is expected that where the issue is the employee’s capability to do the job, the employer will attempt to resolve the issue with training and support to improve.
 Where this is not possible the disciplinary procedure should be used.

-Some employers choose to have a separate capability procedure based on the ACAS Code of Practice on Disciplinary.
+Some employers choose to have a separate capability procedure based on the ACAS code of disciplinary and grievance procedures.